-A Masters would give you greater awareness of the cyber security landscape.
+A Masters in the subject would give you greater awareness of the cyber security landscape.
 This would be ideal if you're unsure what you'd like to specialise in, or if you're interested in developing a broader depth of knowledge.
-Search for Masters degrees in cyber security.

 It's worth noting that a computer science degree isn't essential for a job in cyber security.
 Non-technical professionals often have a range of transferable skills that are also required for cyber security, especially in the realms of management and training.

 Cyber security apprenticeships

 While on a cyber security apprenticeship you'll receive training and certification from industry leading vendors, like Microsoft and (ISC)2.
 Training is provided through government-approved training providers.

-Graduates can enter into junior-level security roles after university, while existing IT professionals can consider applying for cyber security jobs after taking up IT support, networking or telecoms positions.
+Graduates can enter junior-level roles after university, while existing IT professionals can consider applying for cyber security jobs after taking up IT support, networking or telecoms positions.

 Cyber security is broad and provides opportunities for professionals with varying backgrounds, but there are some common career paths, which Probrand have outlined: